okohll/abdocs/content/docs/tables/options.md

 To access these options, [edit a table]({{<relref "/docs/tables/adding-and-removing#editing-a-table">}}) and select 'tags and options'.

 ## Allow add
 If this is ticked (it is by default), users can add records to the table.
-Anyone with manage privileges on the table can add tables regardless.
+Anyone with develop privileges on the table can add tables regardless.

 ### Only from within tab
 If this is ticked, users can add records but only when accessing this table's form from within a tab of a parent record.
 This can help ensure that child records are always connected to a parent and aren't created as 'orphans'.